google-deepmind/deepmind-research/perceiver/README.md

 We provide the following colabs:

-* colabs/masked_language_modelling.ipynb: Colab for running a pre-trained Perceiver masked-language model (Section 4.1 in [2]).
+* colabs/masked_language_modelling.ipynb: Colab for running a pre-trained Perceiver IO masked-language model (Section 4.1 in [2]).
-* colabs/optical_flow.ipynb: Colab for running a pre-trained optical flow Perceiver model and visualizing the output flow (Section 4.2 in [2]).
+* colabs/optical_flow.ipynb: Colab for running a pre-trained optical flow Perceiver IO model and visualizing the output flow (Section 4.2 in [2]).
-* colabs/video_autoencoding.ipynb: Colab for running a pre-trained video autoencoding Perceiver model and visualizing video reconstructions (Section 4.3 in [2]).
+* colabs/video_autoencoding.ipynb: Colab for running a pre-trained video autoencoding Perceiver IO model and visualizing video reconstructions (Section 4.3 in [2]).
+* colabs/imagenet_classification.ipynb: Colab for running three pre-trained ImageNet classification Perceiver IO models (Section 4.5 in [2]).

 ### Training scripts
 We also provide an example training script to train a Perceiver IO model for